 Consider a small business credit card made for those with less than perfect credit

 If you need a small business credit card now, and you can’t qualify for most credit cards, then consider one made for those with “fair” or “average” credit.
-For example, the Capital One Spark Classic is a small business card that features unlimited 1% cash back rewards on all purchases.
-It has a annual fee.
+For example, theis a small business card that features unlimited

 Also, the Visa Business Rewards from BBVA Compass offers cardholders one Compass Point for every dollar spent.
 It features double and triple Compass Points when you make purchases in the categories you select, such as office supplies, utilities, groceries, gas, travel, and healthcare, and there’s no annual fee for this card.